 While some types of carbohydrate are better than others, two carbohydrates of the right types are better than one.
 This is because each specific carbohydrate is absorbed and metabolized through a slightly different pathway than any other.
 Thus, when you consume any given carbohydrate at a rate that is sufficient to saturate that pathway’s capacity, your body is still able to absorb and metabolize other carbs through their distinct pathways.
-Consequently, when you consume two compatible carbs at a high rate your body can absorb and metabolize more total carbohydrate than it can when a single carbohydrate is consumed at the same high rate.
+Consequently, when you consume two compatible carbs at a high rate, your body can absorb and metabolize more total carbohydrate than it can when a single carbohydrate is consumed at the same high rate.

 Can this make a practical difference to your performance?
 You bet.

 A study by researchers from the University of Birmingham, England, showed that a multiple-sugar sports drink enhances performance in a race-like endurance effort more than a single-sugar sports drink.
 On three occasions, eight cyclists completed a two-hour glycogen depletion ride on a stationary bike followed immediately by a simulated time trial that took roughly one hour to complete.
 In one trial, subjects consumed plain water.
-In a second trial, they consumed a glucose-only sports drink, and in a third trial, they consumed a glucose-fructose sports drink containing the same total concentration of carbohydrate as the other sports drink.
+In a second trial, they consumed a glucose-only sports drink, while in a third trial they consumed a glucose-fructose sports drink containing the same total concentration of carbohydrate as the other sports drink.
 On average, the subjects completed the glucose-fructose time trial 8 percent faster than the glucose-only trial and 19 percent faster than the water trial.

 High-Fructose Corn Syrup